devadigax/hubspot-search-contacts-api/README.md

 - You need to replace `YOUR_HUBSPOT_ACCESS_TOKEN` with your actual HubSpot access token in the PHP script.

 Please note that this document is a simplified overview.
 Refer to the original HTML code for the complete implementation details.
+For more details, refer to the [HubSpot Contacts API Documentation](https://developers.hubspot.com/docs/api/crm/contacts).

 ---